In-orbit timing calibration of the Insight-Hard X-ray Modulation Telescope: Introduction

 The \textit{Hard X-ray Modulation Telescope}, dubbed as \textit{Insight-HXMT}, was successfully launched on June 15th, 2017 into a low earth orbit with an altitude of 550\,km and an inclination of 43\,degrees \citep{Zsn2019, LuFangjun..HXMT..2018, 2020JHEAp..27...64L}.
 There are three payloads on-board \textit{Insight-HXMT}, the High Energy X-ray telescope (HE) that contains 18 NaI(Tl)/CsI(Na) phoswich scintillation detectors for observations in 20--250\,keV \citep{Lcz2019}, the Medium Energy X-ray telescope (ME) with 1728 Si-PIN detectors for 5--30\,keV \citep{Cxl2019}, and the Low Energy X-ray telescope (LE) with 96 SCD detectors for 1--15\,keV \citep{Cy2019}.

 Fast X-ray timing observation of astrophysical objects is one of the key capabilities and tasks of \textit{Insight-HXMT}.
 High timing accuracy is essential to achieve the scientific goals involving rapid variability, such as rotation and accretion-powered millisecond pulsars, gamma ray bursts and kHz quasi-periodic oscillations.
 This is the reason that \textit{Insight-HXMT} carries a GPS receiver\,(GPSR) on-board.
-The high precision of the \textit{Insight-HXMT} timing system was demonstrated in the experiments of autonomous space navigation with pulsars \citep{2019ApJS..244....1Z}.
+The high precision of the \textit{Insight-HXMT} timing system was at least partly demonstrated in the experiments of autonomous space navigation with pulsars \citep{2019ApJS..244....1Z}, but an exact calibration has not yet been performed.
+In this paper, the main purpose is to perform an in-orbit timing calibration for \textit{Insight-HXMT}.
 Most missions in X-ray and Gamma-ray perform in-orbit timing calibration by observing pulsars, especially millisecond pulsars, which have stable timing properties.
 However, millisecond pulsars are very faint for \textit{Insight-HXMT} due to its high background level \citep{2020JHEAp..27...14L,2020JHEAp..27...44G,2020JHEAp..27...24L} and thus the Crab pulsar is the most suitable source for timing calibration of \textit{Insight-HXMT}.